 While available for a low price, these models are not as cost-effective as many of the higher core count models.

-- 32-core EPYC CPUs – recommended for certain HPC workloads
+- 32-core EPYC CPUs – excellent for HPC workloads

-- 48-core and 64-core EPYC CPUs – recommended only for specific HPC workloads
+- 48-core and 64-core EPYC CPUs – suitable for certain HPC workloads

 Microway operates a Test Drive cluster to assist in evaluating and comparing these options as users develop the specifications for their new HPC & AI deployments.
 We would be happy to help you evaluate AMD EPYC processors as you plan your purchase.